TulioDomingos/akka-scala-katas/master-slave/README.md

 - `SlaveActorSpec.scala`: Slave actor BDD test.
 - `MasterActorSpec.scala`: Not created so you should implement one.

 A good starting point is to make the `SlaveActorSpec` pass.

+      tulio naja luna domingos

 ###Running the application